-Since the invention of the motor vehicle, creative individuals have endeavored to improve performance and enhance aesthetic qualities of their vehicle of choice.
-Motorcycles, as symbols of personal freedom, are often the medium, the “canvas” for personal expression.
-And California, the heart of the American motorcycle culture, is a hotbed of creativity on wheels.
+Since the invention of the motorcycle over 100 years ago, creative individuals have endeavored to improve performance and enhance the aesthetics of their vehicle of choice.
+Motorcycles, as symbols of personal freedom, are often the “canvas” for that personal expression.
+California, the heart of American motorcycle culture, is a hotbed of creativity on wheels.

-This exhibition is centered on personal expression through the medium of the motorcycle.
-From its humble beginnings as a motorized bicycle, the motorcycle has inspired creative modifications matching its great versatility – it can be a street machine, a long-distance touring bike, a track racer, a mountain endurance machine, a drag racer and more.
-The rider is exposed, an integral part of the machine, out in the open.
-But when it is still, it can become an aesthetic object, with painted surfaces and hand-crafted parts that are unique, the personal expression, the intended self-portrait of its maker.
+Countersteer examines personal expression through the medium of the motorcycle.
+From its beginnings as a motorized bicycle, the motorcycle has inspired creative modifications matching its great versatility: a bike can be a city commuter, long-distance tourer, track racer, backcountry explorer, drag racer and much more.
+In every guise, when motionless, motorcycles become aesthetic objects that people have, from day one, adorned with unique painted surfaces and hand-crafted parts; the personal expressions of their makers.

 Countersteer is guest co-curated by Danny Aarons and Phil Linhares.